noynaert/vue3act311/notes/0010_Getting_Started.md

 ## What is Vue?

-View is a JavaScript Framework.
+Vue is a JavaScript Framework.

 * Client-side framework.
 Relies on API for back-end
 * Third-party libraries